gma1k/gma1k/README.md

 # Greetings, humans!
 I'm Ghassan 👽

-I'm a DevOps engineer who loves to code, automate, secure and optimize everythings. 🛠
+I'm a DevOps engineer who loves to code, automate, secure and optimize things. 🛠

 - 🚀 I’m currently working on some awesome projects that make a difference.
 - 🧠 I’m always learning new things and exploring new technologies.